johnthagen/sealed-typing-pep/README.rst

 The advantage of this requirement is that subclasses can be defined anywhere, not just in the same file, eliminating the somewhat weird file dependence of this feature.
-Once disadvantage is that requires that all subclasses to be written twice: once when defined and once in the enumerated list on the base class.
+The disadvantage is that it requires all subclasses to be written twice: once when defined and once in the enumerated list on the base class.